Scroll through other Ipswich Real Ale pubs

 Grade 2* listed former Malting buildings including a splendid historical kiln.
 The two bars are on separate levels (one above other) with a large enclosed coutyard to side.
 Increasingly popular as the dock area is being rejuvenated with new housing and university.

 Most of the building dates from the late 18th/early 19th century, though some parts are older.
 The pub was greatly extended in early 2009.
-The owners will be opening Briarbank Brewery in the old bank building on Fore Street in the very near future.
+Also owns Briarbank Brewery in the old bank building on Fore Street.

 listed building grade II*